callumpatterson-oss/Business-Analysis-Project/README.md

 #### Supplier Performance
 Calculated supplier revenue contributions to determine which suppliers generated the highest sales.

+All SQL Queries can be found in SQL/business_analysis.sql.
 <!--
  ```diff
 - text in red